Everything You Need to Know About the Seville Cathedral Entrances

 Contents

 Seville Cathedral, located in the center of Seville's historic district, serves as a focal point for almost everything in the city.
 If you are visiting the attraction for the first time, the entrances to the cathedral could be confusing.
-We’ve compiled all the information you need about the Seville Cathedral entrances here.
+You will need to purchase a ticket to enter the cathedral.
+There are numerous choices, ranging from modest in-counter admission tickets through skip-the-line access and guided tours.
+Here is everything you would need to know about all the entrances at Seville Cathedral, which one to choose and more.

 Where is Seville Cathedral?

-The main entrance to Seville Cathedral for individuals is Puerta del Lagarto (sometimes also referred to as Puerta de Cristobal), located on the south side of the church of the Plaza del Triunfo.
-However, there are three other entrances that also give visitors access to the cathedral - the Puerta del Príncipe, the Puerta de la Concepción, and the Puerta del Perdón.
+The main entrance to Seville Cathedral is Puerta del Lagarto (sometimes also referred to as Puerta de Cristobal), located on the south side of the church of the Plaza del Triunfo.
+However, there are three other entrances that also give visitors access to the cathedral.

 Seville Cathedral entrances